geril07/3d-pong/CONTEXT.md

 ## Language

 **Drag-Hit**:
 A powered return caused by paddle movement at the moment of ball contact.
-Hit strength comes from current or recent paddle velocity, not from stored charge.
+Hit strength comes from current paddle velocity on the player's movement plane, not from stored charge.
 _Avoid_: Charge hit, charge meter, hold to power up

 **Buffer Zone**:
-A forgiving interaction area around the paddle where the player can manage position before contact.
-The buffer zone gives room to perform Drag-Hits, but it does not hit the ball by itself.
+A historical readability term for extra space around the paddle before contact.
+In the current playable version it is not an active runtime mechanic or collider.
 _Avoid_: Charge zone, auto-hit zone

 **Paddle Movement Area**: